opromio/physics/InformationTheory/CompressionAlgorithms/README.md

  ### Installation requirements
  Python version: 2.7.15

- There are no external libraries or addition requirements in order to execute this code.
+ There are no external libraries or additional requirements in order to run this code.

 For running the code you would only need to open a terminal, move to the LZW folder and execute:
  ```